 Your website should be your hardest working employee

-Over the last 15 months (basically since the ‘c’ word entered our daily vocabulary) agent websites has become more crucial than ever in attracting new business.
+Agent websites have become more crucial than ever in attracting new business.
 Consumers are more informed and doing more research online about products and services they want to use than ever before.
 Google data says 70% of the buying decision has already been made by a new customer before they contact you via your website.

 One of the key things to get right on your website is displaying customer reviews.